 Instant Pot Chao Ga (Vietnamese Rice Porridge)

-- On the Instant Pot, turn the Saute mode on and add oil.
-When hot, add the onion.
-Cook until lightly softened and translucent on the edges, about 2-3 minutes.
+- On the Instant Pot, turn the Sauté: Normal mode on.
+When hot, add the oil and onion with a pinch of salt.
+Cook until lightly softened, 1-2 minutes.
 Then add the garlic and ginger, stirring for 30 seconds until fragrant.
-Turn off Saute mode.
+Turn off Sauté mode.
+If needed, add a splash of water and scrape up any bits stuck to the bottom of the pot.

-- Add the rice, 3 cups chicken broth, water, fish sauce, and a generous amount of salt and pepper, about 1 tsp each.
-Stir to combine.
-Season the chicken breast with salt and pepper and place inside.
+- Add the rice, broth, water, fish sauce, 1 teaspoon salt, and ½ teaspoon pepper.
+Stir to mix.
+Season both sides of the chicken breast with salt and pepper and place inside.

 Pin It For Later